jan-paulus/stencil-sass/readme.md

-# ⚠️ Please migrate to the official @stencil/sass version 1.5.2 or higher ⚠️
+# ⚠️ Please migrate to the official @stencil/sass version ^1.5.2 ⚠️

 # @stencil/sass